credenz/Machine_Learning/Research/Readme.md

 - Internships offered by college in the laboratories
 - Write short papers in groups and get reviewed by peers
-- Summer internships at IITD, IITB, IITK
+- Summer internship programmes at IITD, IITB, IITK
+- Also, checkout Papers with Code!(https://paperswithcode.com/) <br>Provides Research Papers along with their implemented code, a great way to start exploring and reading papers